 Ed Denning is a lifelong Perry Township resident and proud 1988 graduate of Southport High School.
 Ed is a 1992 graduate of Hanover College, where he received a Bachelor of Arts in Business Administration with a minor in the Classics.
 In 2003, he received his Master’s of Business Administration from Indiana Wesleyan University.
 Ed married Belinda Ann Burget in 1992.
-She is a secretary with Perry Township Schools.
+She is an administrative assistant with Perry Township Schools.
 They have two sons.
-Graham graduated from Perry Meridian High School and attends Hanover College, and Andrew attends Perry Meridian High School.
+Graham graduated from Perry Meridian High School and Hanover College, and Andrew attends Perry Meridian High School and attends Wabash College.

 Emily Hartman, a lifelong Perry Township resident, is a 1996 graduate of Perry Meridian High School.
 Emily attended Purdue University and graduated in 1999 with a Bachelor of Science in Consumer Affairs with an emphasis in Human Resources.
 Since 2003 Emily has worked at Community South Hospital as the Administrative Coordinator for Surgical Services.
 Emily has served as President, Vice President and Treasurer for the Burkhart Elementary PTA.
 Emily is married to Joe, a 1994 graduate of Perry Meridian High School.
 Together they are raising their four school-aged children; GraceAnn, Josiah, Lydia and Amelia.